santoshkarna/spring-boot-crud-demo/README.md

 # spring-boot-crud-demo
-this is dpring boot cruut rest api demo
+this is spring boot crud rest api demo